TVNZ news boss on leave over Kamahl Santamaria saga

 TVNZ chief executive Simon Power, in an email to staff obtained by the Herald on Tuesday, said a senior lawyer has been asked to review recruitment policies, processes and practices to ensure they are fit for purpose and appropriately robust.

-Power said it was his view that their recruitment policy has not been followed consistently and needs to be reviewed.
+Power said it was his view the recruitment policy has not been followed consistently.
 Power said he shared this view with Broadcasting and Media Minister Kris Faafoi on Tuesday.

 He said once the review is complete he will share any of the recommendations with TVNZ staff.